 A model graphic is a type of infographic.
-It depicts a viewpoint, process, mission, or other type of lens on a specific topic.
-Model graphics are super helpful tools to visualize in one graphic the process on how an organization works, the mission of a nonprofit organization, or the concept of a theory.
+It depicts a viewpoint, process, mission, or another type of lens on a specific topic.
+Model graphics are super helpful tools to visualize in one graphic the process of how an organization works, the mission of a nonprofit organization, or the concept of a theory.
 Read more information and see a few model graphic infographics we created in our blog.

 The Opus team was extremely sensitive to our timetable, budget, and needs.
 Opus went above and beyond.
 The designers were attentive, creative, and enjoyable to work with.